rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

-Also, we're serious about that word "career" -- if you'd like to work on Metasploit full time, just drop todb@metasploit.com a line with your resume and see if there are any current or upcoming opentings.
+Also, we're serious about that word "career" -- if you'd like to work on Metasploit full time, just drop todb@metasploit.com a line with your resume and see if there are any current or upcoming openings.